DARTH-git/cohort-modeling-tutorial-intro/README.md

 # An Introductory Tutorial on Cohort State-Transition Models in R Using a Cost-Effectiveness Analysis Example

-This GitHub repository provides the code of the tutorial on how to implement time-dependent cohort state-transition models (cSTMs) in R using a cost-effectiveness analysis (CEA) example, explained in the following manuscript:
+This GitHub repository provides the code of the tutorial on how to implement time-independent cohort state-transition models (cSTMs) in R using a cost-effectiveness analysis (CEA) example, explained in the following manuscript: